rollin340/ldap_nifi_airflow/README.md

 ### "Insufficient Permissions" when loggin in to NiFi
 This means that the account eists, but has not been configured for any permissions within NiFi.
 Refer to the [first use section for NiFi](#first-use).

+### I can't create any processes, even ass the admin
+Right-click on the Nifi canvas and select 'Manage Access Policies'.
+From here, you will have to create policies, then add the users accordingly.
+The admin account has to do this even for their own access.

 ### How to configure local NiFi
 We will need to update the following files for NiFi if done locally: